 To build a complete credit file through D&B, you need the nine-digit identifying number for your business.
 This may have already been created by them in 30 days but if not then they will create one free with expedited shipping and handling on their site or when setting up an account using Credit Builder Plus at $149 per month - just contact us today!

-With Credit Builder Plus, you can have unlimited access to D&B’s business credit scores and ratings including Paydex.
-Or if that’s not good enough for your needs then try out Credit Signal which does provide subcriptions but only notification when changes in one’s score occur!
+With Credit Builder Plus, you can have unlimited access to D&B's business credit scores and ratings including Paydex.
+Or if that’s not good enough for your needs then try out Credit Signal which does provide subscriptions but only notifications when changes in one’s score occur!

 To get your Paydex score for free, you can sign up with Nav and they will provide access to monitoring services that help focus on business credit.

 What is a good business credit score?

 Business credit score calculators use a variety of scoring ranges, so the definition or "good" can be subjective.